autonity/docs.autonity.org/concepts/validator/index.md

 Stake is bonded by submitting a bonding request transaction to the [`bond()`](/reference/api/aut/#bond) function and redeemed by the converse, a transaction to the [`unbond()`](/reference/api/aut/#unbond) function.
 Bonding and unbonding is an incremental process.

-In the case of bonding: newton for the stake [delegation](/glossary/#delegation) amount is burned immediately on processing of the `bond()` function call and the corresponding amount of Newton is deducted from the stake delegator's Newton account balance.
+In the case of bonding: Newton for the stake [delegation](/glossary/#delegation) amount is burned immediately on processing of the `bond()` function call and the corresponding amount of Newton is deducted from the stake delegator's Newton account balance.
 If the bonding request is included in block `T`, then actual bonding is executed at epoch end, i.e. `T` + remainder of the epoch.
 The validator's total bonded stake amount is then updated at epoch end when the staking transition is applied.
-When bonding liquid newton is minted for [delegated](/glossary/#delegated) stake only.
-The liquid newton is minted to the stake delegator's account at epoch end per the NTN-LNTN conversion rate for the validator (see [Staking, Liquid Newton](/concepts/staking/#liquid-newton)).
-Liquid newton is not minted for [self-bonded](/glossary/#self-bonded) stake.
+When bonding Liquid Newton is minted for [delegated](/glossary/#delegated) stake only.
+The Liquid Newton is minted to the stake delegator's account at epoch end per the NTN-LNTN conversion rate for the validator (see [Staking, Liquid Newton](/concepts/staking/#liquid-newton)).
+Liquid Newton is not minted for [self-bonded](/glossary/#self-bonded) stake.

 In the case of unbonding: if the unbonding request is included in block `T`, then actual unbonding is then executed at `T` + [`unbondingPeriod`](/concepts/staking/#unbondingperiod) + remainder of the [`epoch`](/concepts/staking/#epoch) in which the unbonding period falls.
-At this point, the staker's due newton is redeemed and minted to the staker.
+At this point, the staker's due Newton is redeemed and minted to the staker.
 The redemption flow varies depending on whether the unbonding is for [self-bonded](/glossary/#self-bonded) or [delegated](/glossary/#delegated) stake:

-- For [self-bonded](/glossary/#self-bonded) stake, the unbonding request amount is stated in NTN and that amount of newton is redeemed at epoch end after unbonding period expiry.
+- For [self-bonded](/glossary/#self-bonded) stake, the unbonding request amount is stated in NTN and that amount of Newton is redeemed at epoch end after unbonding period expiry.
-- For [delegated](/glossary/#delegated) stake, the unbonding request amount is stated in LNTN and the amount of newton redeemed depends upon the NTN-LNTN conversion rate for the validator (see [Staking, Liquid Newton](/concepts/staking/#liquid-newton)).
+- For [delegated](/glossary/#delegated) stake, the unbonding request amount is stated in LNTN and the amount of Newton redeemed depends upon the NTN-LNTN conversion rate for the validator (see [Staking, Liquid Newton](/concepts/staking/#liquid-newton)).
 At the end of the [`epoch`](/concepts/staking/#epoch) in which the [`unbond()`](/reference/api/aut/#unbond) transaction was processed the Liquid Newton is burned and the validator's total bonded stake amount is reduced.
-The due amount of newton is redeemed at epoch end after unbonding period expiry.
+The due amount of Newton is redeemed at epoch end after unbonding period expiry.

 ## Validator economics
 Validators active in the consensus committee are incentivised toward correct consensus behaviour by rewards and disincentivised from Byzantine behaviour by penalties.